joshy56/joshy56/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on translateAPI and JewellsCP
+- 🔭 I’m currently working on TranslateAPI and JewellsCP
-- 🌱 I’m currently learning about AI and machine learning
+- 🌱 I’m currently learning about AI and Machine Learning
 - 👯 I’m looking to collaborate with anyone
 - 🤔 I’m looking for help with how to make a good website
 - 💬 Ask me about plugins of minecraft